 - “Connect to iTunes” message shows up and then nothing happens

 If you are having these issues, here is how you can troubleshoot.
-Please check to see if your issue still exists after performing each step.
+Please check to see if your problem still exists after performing each step.

 Step – 1 Press the Home and Sleep/wake buttons together for about 20 seconds until the Apple Logo appears on your device